Information for healthcare professionals

 Transplant Manitoba – Gift of Life

-Transplant Manitoba - Gift of Life is one of Manitoba's three Human Tissue Gift Agencies.
-Tissue Bank Manitoba and the Misericordia Eye Bank are the other two.
-All work tirelessly to promote awareness of organ and tissue (including eye) donation.
+Transplant Manitoba - Gift of Life and Tissue Bank Manitoba are the Human Tissue Gift Agencies in Manitoba.
+Both work tirelessly to promote awareness of organ and tissue (including eye) donation.

 The opportunity for organ and tissue donation is every family’s right and it is the responsibility of all members of the donation and healthcare team.
 It is a privilege to work with families during this difficult time in their lives and to play a role in the good that can come from giving the gift of life.
 Transplant Manitoba – Gift of Life’s goal is to ensure all the Manitoba families we serve have the opportunity to consider organ donation, if it is an option for them, and to provide them with the information they need to make informed decisions regarding organ and tissue donation.

 The team includes a donor physician, donor coordinators (nurses), administrative staff, and a process quality engineer.

 - Donor Referral – 204-787-2071.
 Ask to speak to the Donor Coordinator on call.